-- Timetabled literacy lessons for all classes (based on EYFS development matters, the National Curriculum and Letters and Sounds) Literacy/ English lessons now follow a program called, 'Cornerstones' up to year 9.
-After year 9 pupils follow an accredited route. - Timetabled phonics lessons for classes in Lower school and the younger children in Upper School, or those in Upper School needing additional support. - Colour groups to timetable themselves into the library where appropriate - Regular 1:1/ small group reading sessions, (preferably once a week) - Regular reading books or phonic work to be sent home for children to share with parents where appropriate, plus a reading diary or record sheet to encourage parent/ school links - Guided reading to be planned for at least once per half term for all children working from the primary curriculum - Staff INSET for new resources and training - Reading leaflets to share information with parents about strategies used to support reading at Heltwate - Access to wide range of reading resources, both fiction and nonfiction which should include newspapers, comics, effective interactive wall displays, Internet access, CD ROM's, DVDs, Big Books, play scripts, plus access to the public libraries - All classrooms should develop attractive reading areas where space allows - Guided Reading will be implemented.
-Phonics and Literacy lessons - To have annual whole school 'Book Day' to encourage a love of reading - Children to be taught using a Phonic scheme developed from Letters and Sounds.
-Although it is noted one scheme does not suit all, we chose the best approach to enable children to access different schemes to suit their age and maturity level.
-(Schemes include: Jolly Phonics, Floppy's Phonics and Dockside) - Teaching will be geared to the level of ability for each pupil.
-Work and activities will be differentiated appropriately and pupils may not reach expectation as stated in the National Curriculum. - A guide to support children who are non-verbal has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.
+- Timetabled literacy lessons will take place for all classes (based on EYFS development matters, the National Curriculum and Letters and Sounds) Literacy/ English lessons now follow a program called, 'Cornerstones' up to year 9, and in some instances this will continue into year 11.
+Some students will being work based on accredited units only once the reach KS4. - Timetabled phonics lessons for classes in Lower school and the younger children in Upper School, or those in Upper School needing additional support. - Colour groups to timetable themselves into the library where appropriate - Regular 1:1/ small group reading sessions, (preferably once a week) - Regular reading books or phonic work to be sent home for children to share with parents where appropriate, plus a reading diary or record sheet to encourage parent/ school links - Guided reading to be planned for at least once per half term for all children working from the primary curriculum - Staff INSET for new resources and training - Reading leaflets to share information with parents about strategies used to support reading at Heltwate - Access to wide range of reading resources, both fiction and nonfiction which should include newspapers, comics, effective interactive wall displays, Internet access, CD ROM's, DVDs, Big Books, play scripts, plus access to the public libraries - All classrooms should develop attractive reading areas where space allows - Guided Reading will be implemented, alongside Phonics and Literacy lessons - To have annual whole school 'Book Week' to encourage a love of reading - Children to be taught using a Phonic scheme developed from Letters and Sounds.
+Although it where it is noted that Letters and Sounds is not making huge impact, children to access different schemes to suit their age and maturity level.
+(Schemes include: Jolly Phonics, Floppy's Phonics and Dockside)

+- Teaching will be tailored to the level of ability for each pupil.
+Work and activities will be differentiated appropriately and pupils may not reach expectations as stated in the National Curriculum. - A guide to support children who are non-verbal has been implemented throughout school - A literacy assessor will ensure rigorous levelling of children in Phonics, Reading and Spelling using set materials.